 To Start Prepping Separate Needs from Wants

-Just the other day, we were reading about how another part of the country was pounded with thunderstorms and tornadoes.
+The other day, we read about how another part of the country was pounded with thunderstorms and tornadoes.
 It may appear that our weather is different and often more violent than what we remember from years past.

-The victims of hurricanes live in shells of their homes while they wait to begin rebuilding.
-Usually months after landfall.
-One wonders how many of these storm victims had taken the step of family preparedness in advance of the natural disaster.
+The victims of hurricanes live in shells of their homes while they wait to begin rebuilding, usually months after landfall.
+One wonders how many of these storm victims had taken the step of family preparedness before the natural disaster.
 I bet more will after the fact.

-With the start of our Preparedness articles, I’ve been asked where do I suggest you start your Prepping journey.
+With the start of our Preparedness articles, I’ve been asked where I suggest you start your Prepping journey.
 To that, I respond knowing what you need vs. what you want — is the first step!
-(Downloading may Paracord 101 Tips eBook can help you get going too.)
+(Downloading my Paracord Tips eBook can help you get going too.)

 When discussing what to include in our disaster kit, we need to be sure that we will require those things, especially when we may have to utilize the kit for the long term.
-Below are a couple of examples off the top of my head that I’ve seen/heard/read that we must have according to the “experts” — and my response.
+Below are a couple of examples that I’ve seen/heard/read that we must have according to the “experts” — and my response.
 Are these needs or wants?

 Store Gold or Silver To Trade

 While having gold or silver on hand can certainly be a barter item if the SHTF focuses on your immediate needs when starting to prep.
-Once you get all the stuff, you will really need in place, and you can take a longer view and plan accordingly.
+Once you get all the stuff you need in place, you can take a longer view and plan accordingly.

 Large Supply Of Toilet Paper

 Especially when your storage space is at a minimum, don’t fill that space with the bulk of toilet paper.
 It is a convenience, a very nice one, but a convenience nonetheless.
-If you don’t have the room to store large quantities of TP, think about keeping old fabric scraps in a bucket along with a small bottle of bleach stored near the toilet.
+If you don’t have room to store large quantities of TP, consider keeping old fabric scraps in a bucket and a small bottle of bleach stored near the toilet.
 If you need to use them, add some water to the bleach and deposit used fabric scraps in the disinfecting solution to be washed.

 I know — YUCK!
 I hear you on this one.
 My point is to think about these things so you can plan accordingly — at some point, you can run out of TP, right?